SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

-From  Falaise  3.0  (simulation  setup version  2.1),  the  choice  of geometry  options  and  vertex/decay  generators  is  done  through  a Bayeux/datatools   *variant  service*   embedded  in   the  FlSimulate application.
+From  Falaise  3.0  (simulation  setup version  2.1),  the  choice  of geometry  options  and  vertex/decay  generators  is  done  through  a Bayeux/datatools   *variant  service*   embedded  in   the  FLSimulate application.
 A profile of variant  parameters must be created to suit the user's needs (see sections above).

 Note  that `flsimulate`  will  throw  an exception  if  you supply  an unknown  generator for  the  experimental setup  being simulated.
 In principle,  the variant  system  does check  that  the combination  of vertex  and  event generators  are  sensible.
-Other invalid  options (geometry...)  should also be reported.

 Summary of available configurations {#usingflsimulate_summaryofavailableconfigurations}
 ===================================